-Figure 3.5: The LJF system [63] originally has one disjunction and two conjunctions, $\wedge^+$ , $\wedge^-$ .
-In this chapter, we only need one conjunction: we will drop $\wedge^-$ and write $\wedge$ for $\wedge^+$ .
-Here $A_n$ denotes a negative atom, $A_p$ a positive atom, P a positive formula, N a negative formula, $N_a$ a negative formula or an atom, and $P_a$ a positive formula or an atom.
-All other formulas are arbitrary and y is not free in $\Gamma$ , $\Theta$ or R.
+Figure 3.5: The LJF system [63] originally has one disjunction and two conjunctions, \wedge^+, \wedge^- .
+In this chapter, we only need one conjunction: we will drop \wedge^- and write \wedge for \wedge^+ .
+Here A_n denotes a negative atom, A_p a positive atom, P a positive formula, N_a a negative formula or an atom, and P_a a positive formula or an atom.
+All other formulas are arbitrary and Y is not free in Γ , Θ or R.

-As an inspection of the inference rules of LJF reveals, the search for a focused proof is composed of two alternating phases, and these phases are governed by polarities.
-The asynchronous phase applies invertible (asynchronous) rules until exhaustion: no backtracking during this phase of search is needed.
-The asynchronous phase uses the third type of sequent above (the unfocused sequents): in that case, $\Theta$ contains positive or negative formulas.
-If $\Theta$ contains positive formulas, then an introduction rule (either $\wedge_l, \exists_l, true_l$ , or false) is used to decompose it; if it is negative, then the formula is moved to the $\Gamma$ context (by using the $[]l$ rule).
+asynchronous phase uses the third type of sequent above (the unfocused sequents): in that case, Θ contains positive or negative formulas.
+If Θ contains positive formulas, then an introduction rule (either \wedge_l , \exists_l , $true_l$, or $false_l$) is used to decompose it; if it is negative, then the formula is moved to the Γ context (by using the $[]l$ rule).
 The end of the asynchronous phase is represented by the fourth type of sequent.
-Such a sequent is then established by using one of the decide rules, $D_r$ or $D_l$ .
+Such a sequent is then established by using one of the decide rules, D_r or D_l .
 The application of one of these decide rules then selects a formula for focusing and switches proof search to the synchronous phase or focused phase.
 This focused phase then proceeds by applying sequences of inference rules on focused formulas: in general, backtracking may be necessary in this phase of search.
-The focusing phase ends with one of the release rule $R_l$ or $R_r$ .
+The focusing phase ends with one of the release rule R_l or R_r .